XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Introduction

 \chapter{Introduction}

-Constraint Programming (CP) suffers from the lack of a standard format for representing various forms of combinatorial problems subject to constraints to be satisfied and objectives to be optimized.
-Here, we refer to the possibility of generating and exchanging files containing precise descriptions of problem instances, so that fair comparisons of problem-solving approaches can be made in good conditions, and experiments can be reproduced easily.
-In this paper, we present the specifications for a major revision/extension of the basic format XCSP 2.1, which was introduced in 2009.
-This new format, \xt, looks like a light language that allows us to build integrated representations of combinatorial constrained problems, by enumerating variables, constraints and objectives in a very simple, structured and unambiguous way. \xt can be seen as an {\bf intermediate CP format preserving the structure} of problem models.
-In other words, \xt is neither a flat format, such as XCSP 2.1 or FlatZinc, nor a modeling language such as those dedicated to mathematical programming - e.g. AMPL (\url{http://www.ampl.com}) and GAMS (\url{http://www.gams.com}) - or those dedicated to constraint programming\footnote{Note that the specification language Z (\url{http://vl.users.org}) has also been used to build nice (high-level) problem models \cite{RA_building}} - e.g. OPL \cite{VH_OPL}, EaCL \cite{TMWFB_EaCL}, NCL \cite{Z_NCL}, ESRA \cite{FPA_esra}, Zinc \cite{GMRW_zinc} and ESSENCE \cite{FGJMM_essence}.
-Interestingly, it is now possible to use a Java-based API, called MCSP3 \cite{L_MCSP3}, for modeling constrained problems and compiling them into \xt instances.
+We propose a standard Constraint Programming (CP) format, called \x3, to represent various forms of combinatorial problems subject to constraints to be satisfied and objectives to be optimized.
+Compared to its predecessor XCSP 2.1 \cite{RL_xml}, \x3 is a major extension that allows us to build integrated representations of combinatorial constrained problems.
+It lets the possibility of generating and exchanging files containing precise descriptions of problem instances, so that fair comparisons of problem-solving approaches can be made in good conditions, and experiments can be reproduced easily. \x3 can be seen as an {\em intermediate Constraint Programming format preserving the structure of models}.
+In other words, \x3 is neither a flat format, such as XCSP 2.1 \cite{RL_xml} or FlatZinc \cite{B_FZ}, nor a modeling language such as MiniZinc \cite{NSBBDT_minizinc} or ESSENCE \cite{FGJMM_essence}.
+While modeling languages provide facilities to model parameterized classes of problem instances, and flat formats basically enumerate variables and constraints in sequence for separate problem instances, \x3, as we shall see, stands between these two forms of representation (or abstraction).
+Interestingly, it is possible to use a Python library called \p3 \cite{pycsp3} for modeling constrained problems and compiling them into \x3 instances.